Policy and other related documents

 Although primarily a responsibility of the Member States, the Commission has undertaken a row of initiatives with the aim to support and to coordinate the efforts of Member States to provide an adequate number of parking and rest areas in order to face the continuous growth of transport.

 Directive 2008/96/EC on road infrastructure safety management recognises that a sufficient number of safe rest areas is important for crime prevention and road safety.
-This legislation also ensures through road safety impact assessment and audit that when new road sections are built adequate and safe parking areas are foreseen.
-Furthermore, Directive 2010/40/EU , requests the Commission to define specifications for the provision of information and reservation services for safe and secure parking places for trucks and commercial vehicles.
+This legislation also ensures through road safety impact assessments and audits, that when new road sections are built, adequate and safe parking areas are foreseen.
+Furthermore, Directive 2010/40/EU requests the Commission to define specifications for the provision of information and reservation services for safe and secure parking places for trucks and commercial vehicles (Intelligent Truck Parking ).